 Heather E. Michael is an experienced IB teacher, coordinator, researcher and workshop leader.
 She teaches at Citadel High School in Halifax, Nova Scotia, Canada, and is a doctoral student in the Department of Curriculum and Teaching at Teachers College, Columbia University.
 Her doctoral research focuses on issues of access and equity to IB programmes from the perspective of adolescents.
 In 2016, she was awarded the IB’s Jeff Thompson Research Award and is completing a study that explores DP teacher and student perceptions of the IB core and international-mindedness.
 Her other interests include service learning, students as researchers and making reflection meaningful and authentic.

 Bob retired from the VSB in 1994 and founded an educational consulting company where part of his expertise was hiring IB teachers and administrators for international private schools.
-He headed up numerous IB school visits in North America and taught the IB Administration course at the FLIBS and NM World College workshops for many years.
+He headed up numerous IB school visits in North America and taught the IB Administration course at the FLIBS and United World College of the American West workshops for many years.
 He retired from IB activities in 2010.

 After graduating from Central Michigan University and four years of United States Navy service as an aerial photographer, Cliff Sjogren began his career as a secondary school teacher and coach for five years in Northern Michigan high schools.
 An MA and PhD at the University of Michigan, prepared him to serve as the undergraduate admissions director at the University of Michigan and later as dean of admission and financial aid at the University of Southern California (USC).
 His overseas consulting assignments combined with tourism and his United States Navy service, brought him to more than 100 countries.
 He has served on boards and chaired committees in many professional organizations, including the College Board, AACRAO, NAFSA, IBNA, and NCAA.
 Cliff was president of AACRAO in 1981-82.
 He wrote the primary college admission paper for President Reagan’s A Nation at Risk initiative.